Tooth Bonding VS. Veneers

 • Discolored teeth

-• Lost much enamel
+• Lost a significant amount of enamel

 Dental Veneers